-- PXESelect utility see the Boot for NIC, iSCSI, and FCoE Protocols User Manual for more information. - UEFI BIOS utility see the Boot for NIC, iSCSI, and FCoE Protocols User Manual for more information. - OneCommand Manager application see the OneCommand Manager Application User Manual (version 10.0 or later) or OneCommand Manager CLI User Manual (version 10.0 or later) for more information. - OneCommand Manager for VMware vCenter version 10.0 or later see the OneCommand Manager for VMware vCenter User Manual for more information.
+- PXESelect utility see the Boot for NIC, iSCSI, and FCoE Protocols User Manual for more information. - UEFI BIOS utility see the Boot for NIC, iSCSI, and FCoE Protocols User Manual for more information. - OneCommand Manager application see the OneCommand Manager Application User Manual or OneCommand Manager CLI User Manual for more information. - OneCommand Manager for VMware vCenter version 1.5 or later see the OneCommand Manager for VMware vCenter User Manual for more information.